 How to Make Shortcrust Pastry Easily

-Shortcrust pastry is versatile, easy to make and one of the most popular pastries used in recipes.
-It can be used make savory pies such as chicken and mushroom along with small sweet tarts such as jam or custard.
+Shortcrust pastry is versatile, easy to make and one of the most popular pastries in recipes.
+It can be used make both savoury pies, such as chicken and mushroom and sweet tarts and pastries such as jam or custard.

-The joy of this recipe is that dependent on the amount of pastry required the recipe can be altered to match.
-The recipe listed makes 8 ounces, using 8 ounces of flour.
-The fat content of the pastry must be half the amount of flour, hence 4 ounces total.
-However it is best to use a mixture of fat, so half lard and half butter/margarine, in this example 2 ounces of each.
+This recipe makes 8 ounces of short crust pastry (approximately 1/2 pound), using 8 ounces of flour (1 cup).
+The fat content used to construct the pastry must be half the amount of flour used.
+This therefore in this recipe is 4 ounces total.
+It is best to use a mixture of fat, so half lard and half butter/margarine, in this recipe, 2 ounces of each.

 If the recipe you were following asked for 400g of shortcrust pastry, that would mean using 400g of flour and 200g of fat.
 This would be 100g of lard and 100g of butter.

-If a sweet pastry is required for a dessert for example then caster sugar can be added in addition to the flour.
-The amount is usually one eight (1/8) of the total flour, so in this recipe that is 1 ounce.
+If a sweet pastry is required, for example a sweet tart, then caster sugar can be added in addition to the flour.
+The amount is usually one eighth (1/8) of the total flour, so in this recipe that is 1 ounce (1/8 cup).